lad1337/XDM/README.md

 ## Known support for Mediatypes

-- Movies: add Movies and find and Postprocess
+- Movies: Movies and find and Postprocess
-- Music: add Albums and find and Postprocess (only for Mac OSX adding to iTunes)
+- Music: Albums and find and Postprocess (only for Mac OSX adding to iTunes)
-- Games: add PC, Xbox360, PS3 and Wii Games and find and Postprocess
+- Games: PC, Xbox360, PS3 and Wii Games and find and Postprocess
-- Books: add Books
+- Books: Books
+- TV: TV shows
+- Anime: Animes

 For more info on available first party plugins see the main repository at [https://github.com/lad1337/XDM-main-plugin-repo/](https://github.com/lad1337/XDM-main-plugin-repo/).